 Sponsored Popular Items

-Bus Transfer between Pico do Areeiro and Pico Ruivo Best deals for Bus Transfer between Pico do Areeiro and Pico Ruivo.
-Explore two of Madeira's most famous peaks, Pico do Areeiro and Pico Ruivo with a comfortable transfer between PR1 and PR1.2 trails and to your pick-up point.
-Available from musement.com.
+Madeira Transfer between Pico do Areeiro & Pico Ruivo Trails Bus Transfer between Pico do Areeiro and Pico Ruivo adds structure, local context and purposeful sightseeing to the itinerary.
+Bus Transfer between Pico do Areeiro and Pico Ruivo: experience overview Explore two of Madeira's most famous peaks, Pico do Areeiro and Pico Ruivo with a comfortable transfer between PR1 and PR1.2 trails and to your pick-up point.
+This makes the experience a useful option when planning time in Madeira.
+The exact duration can depend on the selected date, option or operating schedule.
+Routes, start times, inclusions and meeting arrangements may vary, so the current booking page should be treated as…

 Pico do Areeiro is Madeira’s third-highest peak and one of the island’s most famous mountain viewpoints.
 It sits in Madeira’s central mountain massif and is known for steep volcanic ridges, cloud-filled valleys, sunrise views and access to the PR1 Vereda do Areeiro hiking route.